Is a dark venue a problem?

 Good Equipment

 In addition, I also use the most powerful software for noise reduction, which allows me to go even further.
-So given that I have this photographic equipment, it’s now a genuine pleasure to work even with dark venue.
+So given that I have this photographic equipment, it’s now a genuine pleasure to work even with dark venues.

 I like to play the director of photography.